bool64/progress/cmd/catp/README.md

         write first 10 seconds of CPU profile to file -dbg-mem-prof string
-        write heap profile to file after 10 seconds
+        write heap profile to file after 10 seconds -end-line int
-  -l    count lines
+        stop printing lines at this line (exclusive), default is 0 (no limit), each input file is counted separately -l    count lines
   -no-progress
         disable progress printing